 Journal on Constitutional Democracy

-Starting in 2016-17, students can receive course credit for participating in the creation of the Journal on Constitutional Democracy by enrolling in HIS/POL SC 4975: Journal on Constitutional Democracy, a yearlong course taught by Kinder Institute Undergraduate Programs Coordinator Prof. Carli Conklin.
+Students can receive course credit for participating in the creation of the Journal on Constitutional Democracy by enrolling in HIS/POL SC 4975: Journal on Constitutional Democracy, a yearlong course taught by Kinder Institute Associate Professor of Constitutional Democracy and Director of Undergraduate Studies Prof. Carli Conklin.

 Drawing on a wide range of primary source documents from the American political and intellectual traditions, articles for Volume 1 of the Journal on Constitutional Democracy explore the evolution of the nation’s government from before the American Revolution through the modern day.
 Essays from Volume 1’s “within” section examine this evolution from a domestic perspective, inquiring into subject matter ranging from the philosophy underlying self-governance to often overlooked aspects of and figures in the history of the women’s suffrage movement.
 In the Journal’s “beyond” section, students look at how the United States’ democratic origins translated into foreign policy attitudes and initiatives, with a particular focus on the history of the idea of American exceptionalism from John Winthrop to the present.